sourari/Physical-Chemistry/fourier2.md

 </p>
 The fact that the Fourier Transform of a sinusoidal wave is a delta function should make sense.
 A sinusoidal function in the position domain means that the uncertainty of position value is very large, consequently, the uncertainty in momentum domain should be very small.

 Let’s consider a function that would have minimal uncertainty in both position and momentum values.
 The type of function that satisfy this condition is the Gaussian function.
-The general form of a Gaussian is given by $f(x)= A e^{-c(x-b)^2}$, where $A$ scales the amplitude of the function, $c$ defines the linewidth and $b$ $ defines the center of the Gaussian.
+The general form of a Gaussian is given by $f(x)= A e^{-c(x-b)^2}$, where $A$ scales the amplitude of the function, $c$ defines the width and $b$ defines the center of the Gaussian.

 In Matlab I create the Gaussian function using this code:
 ```Matlab